By Arjan Molenaar on November 27, 2020

 >>> entry_point[0].load()

-In this case, it will resolve to a class, but it can also resolve to a module or function depending on what is defined in the entry point.
+In this case, it will resolve to a class, but it can also resolve to a variable or function depending on what is defined in the entry point.

 As we have seen, it is straight forward to load an entry point.
 Next, lets look at how to define our own.